exercism/julia/exercises/concept.wip/annalyns-infiltration/.docs/instructions.md

 # Instructions

 In this exercise, you'll be writing some logic for a video game a friend is developing.
 The game's main character is Annalyn, a brave girl with a fierce and loyal pet dog.
-Unfortunately, disaster strikes, as her best friend Sabīne is kidnapped while searching for berries in the forest.
-Annalyn will try to find and free Sabīne, optionally taking her dog with her on this quest.
+Unfortunately, disaster strikes, as her best friend Nóra is kidnapped while searching for berries in the forest.
+Annalyn will try to find and free Nóra, optionally taking her dog with her on this quest.

-Annalyn eventually finds the camp in which Sabīne is imprisoned and it turns out there are two kidnappers: a mighty knight and a cunning archer.
+Annalyn eventually finds the camp in which Nóra is imprisoned and it turns out there are two kidnappers: a mighty knight and a cunning archer.
 The player is presented with some options for what to do next.
 For each of the four possible options you need to write a function that tells the game whether it should show that option or not.